 Since launching this blog, hypocrites have abounded to give their two cents.

 One girl I wrote about in a past Vent Sesh ended up having a conversation with me; she told me it was unfair to put her text on blast because she was angry when she sent it… k lol.
-SO essentially, in this girl’s mind, since she was angry when she sent the text, I shouldn’t have used it for a blog post.
+SO essentially, in this girl’s mind, since she was angry when she sent the text, I shouldn’t have voiced my opinion about it through a blog post.
 Yup, uh huh, that makes A LOT of sense.

 This is a perfect example of hypocrisy.
-This girl gets a free pass to be a cyberbully when she’s angry, but heaven forbid someone retaliate.
+This girl gets a free pass to be a cyberbully when she’s angry, but heaven forbid someone retaliate and share their opinion on the matter.

 People, if you start something with someone, be prepared for the aftermath.
 We’ve all heard the sayings: “don’t poke the bear” & “you mess with the bull you get the horns”.
 In layman’s terms, you better be prepared for the consequences of your stupid actions.